kennedybryant/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+    .map() - iterates through every item in an array and returns a new array.
+This would be useful if you wanted to get all of the values of one key for each object in the array.

+    .reduce() - iterates through every item in the array and returns the array simplified down to one value.
+This would be useful to find the sum or product of all of the values of one key for each object in the array.

+    .filter() - iterates through every item in the array and returns a new array of all of the items that prove to be true.
+This would be useful to find all of the objects in the array that follow the same rule.

 2. Explain the difference between a callback and a higher order function.

+    Callback functions are functions that can be received by other functions as an argument.
+Higher order functions are functions that can receive a function as an argument.

 3. Explain what a closure is.

+    A closure happens when a function reaches outside of its own scope for context.

 4. Describe the four principles of the 'this' keyword.

+    1) Window Global Object Binding: when all of the other properties do not apply, 'this' defaults to the window, the global object in node, or return undefined in strict mode.

+    2) Implicit Binding: whenever there is a dot in front of the function when it's invoked, the object before the dot is what "this" refers to.

+    3) New Binding: uses the "new" keyword to construct a new object. "this" refers to the new object.

+    4) Explicit Binding: "this" is defined when we use .call, .apply, or .bind method.

 5. Why do we need super() in an extended class?

+    So the child constructor can inherit the parent's attributes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.